 Upon acceptance, students should submit an official TOEFL score.
-Johnson & Wales University requires a minimum score of 550 on the written TOEFL test or a minimum score of 210 on the computerized TOEFL test.
+Johnson & Wales University requires a minimum score of 550 on the written TOEFL test or a minimum score of 210 on the computerized TOEFL test or a minimum score of 80 on the Internet-based TOEFL test.